sagoez/tower-sessions-ext/.github/ISSUE_TEMPLATE/bug_report.md

 ### Crates

 <!--
-If known, please specify the affected tower-sessions crates.
+If known, please specify the affected tower-sessions-ext crates.
 Otherwise, delete this section.
 -->